-A native of Switzerland, Mr. Veit is the Co-Founder and Chairman of Paragon Coffee Trading Company ("Paragon"), a medium-sized US green coffee importing/trading house.
-Paragon is a limited partnership.
-The general partner is Rovedo Inc. and Mr. Veit is the President, Secretary and Treasurer of this company.
-Mr. Veit started his business and coffee career at Nestlé's world headquarters in Vevey, Switzerland in 1972.
-He also worked for Nestle USA and South Africa.
+A native of Switzerland, Mr. Veit has over 50 years of experience in the coffee industry.
+He is the Co-Founder and current Chairman of Paragon Coffee Trading Company (Paragon), a medium sized US green coffee importing/trading house.
+He started his business and coffee career at Nestlé's world headquarters in Vevey, Switzerland in 1972.
+He also worked for Nestle USA and South Africa, where his main responsibility was green coffee purchasing.
 In 1978, Mr. Veit left Nestle to work as a coffee trader, first in Johannesburg and then in New York, before co-founding Paragon in 1986.
-He served on the board of the Specialty Coffee Association of America (SCAA) from
+He served on the board of the Specialty

-1989 to 1992, and SCAA's International Relations Committee for seven years, of which, the last three years as Chairman.
-Mr. Veit's experience includes board services for the Green Coffee Association of New York (GCA) from 1998 until 2007, including two terms as Chairman.
+Coffee Association of America (SCAA) from 1989 to 1992 and the following seven years on SCAA's International Relations Committee (serving as its Chairman during his last three years).
+He also served as a board member of the Green Coffee Association of New York (GCA) from 1998 until 2007, including two terms as the Chairman.
+Until 2022, he also served as a director on the board of Rapid Oxygen Company, a private company.